rothirschtec/www.rothirsch.tech/content/posts/en/projects/sbc-cluster/sbc-cluster-drbd-pacemaker.md

     node.session.auth.username_in = stonith-iscsi-target
     node.session.auth.password_in = secretpass

-> Don't forget to change password and secretpass to your configuration
+> Don't forget to change the password and secretpass to your configuration

-And to let the server connect to the iSCSI target on reboot change following from `manual`
+The server should connect to the iSCSI target on reboot so change `node.startup` to automatic

     node.startup = automatic